Frequently Asked Questions

 - Meal Plan: $400

-- Program fee: $1,025 (covers student activity and technology fee for summer term and programming costs and benefits of the program throughout the summer and the first academic year)
+- Program fee: $1,025 (covers summer technology fee and programming costs during the summer term and first academic year)

 - Will I have someone to help me select the classes I need?